 We accept that climate change is one of the most significant challenges facing the world today and we are committed to playing our part into lowering harmful emissions by engaging with the companies in which we invest in to reduce their emissions footprint over time.

 As part of this we are now signatories of Climate Action 100+, the leading investor initiative to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
-We have begun preparations to integrate the recommendations of the Taskforce on Climate-related Financial Disclosure (TCFD) into our company engagements and research notes during 2020.
+We are supporters of the Taskforce on Climate-related Financial Disclosure (TCFD) and have begun preparations to integrate their recommendations into our company engagements and research process.

 One important point to note is that while we aim to see individual companies improve their level, and management of, carbon emissions, the concentrated, index-agnostic nature of our investment approach means that the carbon footprint of the portfolio overall will be dictated by the mix of stocks we buy.
 The carbon footprint of the portfolio overall can thus shift significantly with individual purchase and sales.
 For this reason, we do not believe that tracking our portfolio-level emissions footprint is sensible.